daos-stack/daos/doc/user/posix.md

 * Kernel caching of file contents
 * Readahead in dfuse and inserting data into kernel cache
 * MMAP write optimization

+!note
+Caching is enabled by default in dfuse.
+This might cause some parallel applications to fail.
+Please disable caching if you experience this or want up to date data sharing between nodes.

 To selectively control caching within a container the following container attributes should be used, if any attribute is set then the rest are assumed